 Is Doenjang the same as miso?

-Miso is a bit smoother, milder and slightly sweeter.
-You see, miso is produced by adding rice and a koji starter to the soybeans before fermentation.
+Miso is a bit smoother, milder, and slightly sweeter.
+Miso is produced by adding rice and a koji starter to the soybeans before fermentation.
+This is what gives miso its very specific taste.

 Those subtle variations in production are responsible for the differences in flavor.
-However, you can totally substitute one for the other if you’ve only got one handy in your kitchen and you’re putting dinner together to feed hungry mouths ASAP!
+However, you can totally substitute one for the other if you’ve only got one handy in your kitchen, you’re putting dinner together, and need a quick fix ASAP.

 While you can probably find many of the ingredients you’ll need to whip up this yummy Korean doenjang jjigae recipe at most Asian grocery stores, it never hurts to do a bit of price-comparison shopping, right?!